 Product names representing conventional food terms under a specific category of the Code of Federal Regulations (CFR) can't be termed a "dietary supplement."

-Common names representing conventional foods include beverages, drink, water, soda, iced tea, apple cider, etc.
+Common names representing conventional foods include beverages, drinks, water, soda, iced tea, apple cider, etc.

 In situations where one can't exclusively associate product names with conventional foods like teas, the FDA evaluates name usage with a broader context.